fahidRM/agent-transparency-tool/ReadMe.md

  `Option 2`: You may choose to use the `electron-packager` to build this project as discussed [on npm](https://www.npmjs.com/package/electron-packager).

-`Note`: If you are developing on Windows, we suggest `option 2` as `option 1` includes the use of the `rm` command which may is unavailable on Windows.
+`Note`: If you are developing on Windows, we suggest `option 2` as `option 1` includes the use of the `rm` command which is unavailable on Windows.

 #### 4.0.
 Acknowledgement